 VisualDx provides a Skin of Color-specific Differential Builder.

-If you start building a differential from the 'Dermatology Skin of Color' builder, the images show to you will automatically be conditions presenting on skin of color.
+If you start building a differential from the 'Dermatology Skin of Color' builder, the images shown to you will automatically be conditions presenting on skin of color.

 VisualDx provides a Skin of Color filter when image searching.

 If you're not using the differential diagnosis tool, you can search for a condition as normal in the main search box.
 On that condition's page, click the 'Skin of Color' button above the images on the right-hand side of the page, and the images will immediately update to show skin of color results.